wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-build-aspnetmvc-apps/includes/2-graph-overview-create-app.md

 Azure AD is used for all of the authentication.
 Microsoft Graph uses the same authentication model as Azure and Office 365 that is built on top of the authentication model of Azure AD.
 Both of these services trust Azure AD and by having this shared trust, we can leverage the authentication to take advantage of both of these different services with the same authentication flow.

-This authentication flow also supports multi-factor authentication, also referred to as MFA, and federated user sign-ons and it supports all different kinds of applications from device applications, including mobile devices, websites, single page applications that live 100% in the client or as a headless application with no user involvement, also referred to as a daemon app or as a service.
+This authentication flow also supports multi-factor authentication, also referred to as MFA, and federated user sign-ons.
+It supports all different kinds of applications from device applications, including mobile devices, websites, single page applications that live 100% in the client or as a headless application with no user involvement, also referred to as a daemon app or as a service.

 One of the concepts with Azure AD is the *common consent framework*.
 To best understand consent, think about permissions in the concept of a triangle.